2013 World Junior Ice Hockey Championships

 The 2013 IIHF World U20 Championship (commonly known as the 2013 World Junior Ice Hockey Championships) was the 37th edition of the Ice Hockey World Junior Championship (WJC).
 It was hosted in Ufa, Russia.
 It began on December 26, 2012, and ended with the gold medal game played on January 5, 2013.
-The United States defeated defending-champion Sweden 3–1 to win their third title, their first one since 2010.
+The United States win their third title, after defeated Sweden 3–1 in the final.
+It's their first one since 2010.
 American goalie John Gibson was named MVP of the tournament.

 Russia defeated Canada 6–5 in overtime to win the bronze medal, sending the Canadians home without a medal for the first time since 1998.
 Latvia was relegated to Division I and Norway was promoted to the 2014 World Junior Ice Hockey Championships.